2023-2024 Science Planning Summary

 Description

-COLDEX will address fundamental questions critical to understanding past and future climate change, including sensitivity to higher levels of greenhouse gases, the role of greenhouse gases in the evolution of ice age cycles, and the behavior of the Antarctic ice sheet in warmer climates.
-This is a Science and Technology Center (STC) proposal that involves multiple U.S. institutions.
-Antarctic field campaigns are required to support the central focus of the effort, which is to find, drill, and process oldest ice, culminating in the collection of a continuous ice core that extends the ice core record to at least 1.5 million years before present.
+The Center for Oldest Ice Exploration (COLDEX) will address fundamental questions critical to understanding past and future climate change, including sensitivity to higher levels of greenhouse gases, the role of greenhouse gases in the evolution of ice age cycles, and the behavior of the Antarctic ice sheet in warmer climates.
+This is a Science and Technology Center proposal that involves multiple United States institutions.
+Antarctic field campaigns are required to support the central focus of the effort: 1) To identify sites for a continuous 1.5-million-year ice core capable resolving orbital cycles in climate variables; and 2) To create an archive of well-documented old ice samples.
+I-187-M addresses that second goal.

 Field Season Overview